jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 < Brainstorm >

 You might look at basics of Symbol.
 And the basic thing is encapsulation.
 The encapsulation of a Structure can be derived from the referential structure using a mutual parent rule.
 This in real life also determines how we feel something encapsulates another thing.
 You can apply this mutual parent rule to class relations and object relations.
-All class and object reference are expressed as splines, except the references from parent to child.
+All class and object reference are expressed as lines, except the references from parent to child.
 Objects and commands are there in both languages and are exchangeable.
 Publicity is also present in both systems.
 The only thing I don’t know how to express in Symbol is plurality.

 Symbol always had a lack of expression in plurality.
 How.
 You’d almost want a new shape of symbol.
 But I’ve sort of run out of shapes.
 I’d go for a hexagon.
 It looks like a circle, but has a plurality feeling to it.
 If you might, you could choose for octagons.